wikiped/Wsl-IpHandler/README.md

 Uninstall-WslIpHandler -WslInstanceName Ubuntu
 ```

-If WSL Instance being removed had Static IP address and it is the only one remaining WSL Network Adapter will also be removed along with Powershell profile modifications.
+If WSL Instance being removed had Static IP address and it is the only one remaining all network configuration settings (Windows Host Name and Gataway IP Address) will also be removed along with Powershell profile modifications.

+Even after WSL-IpHandler was deactivated on all WSL instances WSL Hyper-V Network Adapter will remain active until next reboot or manual removal with `Remove-WslNetworkAdapter` command.

 ## How to update this module